johnnyuh/2026_Business_plan/_INSTRUCTIONS/_INSTRUCTIONS.md

     2. Parse all 12 .pdf files

-    3. Record your learnings in memory for use in the Market Analysis section, and throughout the whole business plan.
+    3. Using the data from the files, develop Pricing Trends & Forecast Indicators for the region.
+Then, use these trends and indicators throughout as needed.